connorhough/Mask_RCNN/README.md

 After the first run, use the above command without the `--download=True` argument

-The parameter sweep can be run with `bash sweep.sh`
+The parameter sweep can be run with `sweep.sh`